Welcome to Lea Gardens

 • What We Do

 Our gardens have hundreds of rhododendrons, azaleas, kalmias and many other plants and shrubs for you to enjoy.
-We sell rhododendrons and other plants, and we also have an excellent Tea Garden Café for you to enjoy as part of your visit.
+We also have an excellent Teashop for you to enjoy as part of your visit.

 • How We Do It